 Here is my blog post that explains more about this calendar.

 Best weights for Peloton strength

 As I mentioned there are arms classes that you do on the bike.
 For instance, if you get the three-pound weights like I have, you’ll be fine and all set.
-However, if you’re interested in doing any of the Peloton bootcamp or stength classes, you’ll need a better array of dumbbells.
+However, if you’re interested in doing any of the Peloton bootcamp or strength classes, you’ll need a better array of dumbbells.

 And like I just said, like the Peloton bike, the Peloton Tread is sold with differing packages.
 The essentials, works and family packages all come with hand weights, but the max weight is five pounds.
 They also come with resistance bands though I’ve yet to take a strength class where those bands are used.
 Maybe I haven’t taken enough Peloton strength classes yet.

 Peloton members looking to use those aforementioned resistance bands–you’re in luck.
 Peloton recently launched resistance band workouts.